-Snake drafts are simple, easy to understand and organized.
+Snake drafts are simple, easy to understand, and organized.

-Auctions are not.
+Salary cap drafts are not.

 They are haphazard and chaotic.
 That’s part of what makes them so much fun.

-Fantasy Football Auction Strategy
+Fantasy Football Salary Cap Strategy

-Auctions come in all shapes and sizes, but the most common will be a live draft with a $200 budget.
+Salary cap leagues come in all shapes and sizes, but the most common will be a live draft with a $200 budget.
 With that budget, league members take turns nominating one player at a time, and the highest bidder gets to draft him.
 Draft night can get both hectic and stressful, especially in the early rounds, as you need to be willing to change your approach and strategy on the spot if you get outbid on a player you wanted, or strike at a player you didn't plan on drafting if their price was too good to pass up on.

 I generally budget 90% of my total cap for my starters.
-This way, I have already accounted for some extra funds to acquire some cheap backups in the later part of the auction.
+This way, I have already accounted for some extra funds to acquire some cheap backups in the latter part of the draft.
 This might seem like a lot to spend on your starters, but these are the guys who are playing week in and week out, so I believe it’s smart to put the vast majority of your resources to that end.
 Also, remember that there will be some starter- and bench-caliber players available on the waiver wire throughout the season.
-This approach to spending can give you a star-studded roster with two first-round players, or up to four from the first two rounds, that would be impossible in a snake draft.
+This approach to spending can give you a star-studded roster with two first-round players, or up to four from the first two rounds, which would be impossible in a snake draft.

-In most auctions, owners are amped up and ready to spend.
+In most salary cap drafts, owners are amped up and ready to spend.
 Usually, big-name players are nominated first, so there is a sense of urgency when the guys that nobody wants to miss out on are on the board, and you usually don't want to reach the third round of nominations without a stud to anchor your roster.
 The bids come fast and furious and prices are usually inflated.
 How do you know if they’re inflated?
-4for4's Auction Values Cheat Sheet can tell you.
+4for4's Cheat Sheet can tell you.
 The prices give you a maximum suggested bid for all relevant players based on your custom league scoring format, number of teams, and number of starters by position.
 Your goal is to try to get players you like for that price or less.

 Studs and Scrubs

-Once you have your first few players, look to round out your roster with cheaper players, hoping your studs will stay healthy and carry you to the playoffs.
+Once you have your first few players, look to round out your roster with cheaper assets, hoping your studs will stay healthy and carry you to the playoffs.
 Depending on how far you pushed your payroll, this may be easier said than done.
-Owners who saved their money for the middle of the auction are going to be able to outbid you at will, so you have to hope that those owners aren’t interested in the cheaper players that you want.
+Owners who saved their money for the middle of the draft are going to be able to outbid you at will, so you have to hope that those owners aren’t interested in the cheaper players that you want.
 If you’re patient, you can usually find good deals in the later stages of the draft.

 When getting into the final rounds with really cheap players I prefer to target high-upside talent.
 The third wide receiver on an average offense isn't likely to earn a starting spot in your fantasy roster, and may even get dropped in the first month of the season.
 Instead, look for players with league-winning potential, where taking the lead role in the offense is a real possibility.
 If things don't pan out you can still drop them after the first few weeks.